 This means we should be focused on anticipating and solving a user’s problems before they ever have them.
 Ideally, a tool should be so intuitive and caring that we forget that it’s technology at all.
 It should just be there when it’s needed, and absent when it’s not.

-Designer at Parta – a platform for decision-making processes
+Digital product designer at Parta – a method & platform for decision-making processes

-Freelance designer – helping out friends and organisations
+Freelance designer – helping out friends, design studios and organisations

 Digital designer at iO